Elite. That's right, those are honest-to-God 3D vector graphics on an NES.

 The Man-At-Legs in Pikmin 2.
 Similar to the Subspace Gunship example from above, in the Piklopedia the game will LAG if you get it moving.
 And the Piklopedia won't even show the thing firing its gun, which must be seen.
 It's incredible and yet grotesque at the same time.

-Pick a CyberConnect2 game from the Playstation Two era onwards: Any of them will qualify, especially after CyberConnect2 formed the studio Sensible Art Innovation, which they used not only for movie making, but utilizing it as part of their current console generation cutscene maker.
+Pick a CyberConnect2 game from the PlayStation 2 era onwards: Any of them will qualify, especially after CyberConnect2 formed the studio Sensible Art Innovation, which they used not only for movie making, but utilizing it as part of their current console generation cutscene maker.
 With the power of the unreal Engine, Asura's Wrath by CyberConnect2 takes the engine to it's limits to get really awesome visuals.
 Here's an example.

 Xenoblade pulls off huge environments with plenty of wildlife with dizzying attention to detail, with fantastic draw distance near unprecedented for all but the largest sandbox games.
+Many reviewers actually complained that the game was on the Wii and not a High-definition system.

 Then you get stuff like the colored mist in the swamp at night, the golden light from the crystals on the snowy peaks, and whenever there is a thunderstorm in a area.